5 Easy Ways of Beating Altitude Sickness in Mexico City: What to Know

 Drink plenty of fluids

-Staying hydrated is the best way to avoid altitude sickness.
 But, between $8 airport water and bans on carrying liquid, most travelers are probably pretty dehydrated before they even get on the plane.
-Be mindful to drink plenty of water before and after you arrive in Mexico City.

 Avoid alcohol, tobacco, and caffeine

-Alcohol and tobacco can dehydrate you and enhance the symptoms of AMS.
 Instead of ordering a celebratory tequila when you arrive, stick to water and electrolytes for your first 24 hours in Mexico City to give your body time to adjust.

 As a diuretic, caffeine can also lead to dehydration, so it’s best to limit your intake of caffeinated beverages.
-However, you also want to avoid caffeine withdrawal symptoms, which are just as terrible as altitude sickness.
-If you often consume high quantities of caffeine, don’t abandon it altogether, but limit your intake to avoid dehydration.

 Get plenty of rest

 Your body needs time to adjust to the change in altitude, so get plenty of rest when you first arrive in Mexico City.
-Being overtired will only add to any feelings of fatigue you’re experiencing as a result of the high altitude.
-It’s tempting to dive right into your itinerary, but you’ll feel better overall if you prioritize rest while your body adjusts.

 Avoid strenuous activity

-Avoid strenuous activity for the first few days after you arrive in Mexico City.
-There is less oxygen in the air due to the high altitude, which can leave you feeling fatigued, regardless of your physical fitness.
-So, don’t be alarmed if a light walk leaves you feeling exhausted!
-Keep the first day or so of your trip light so you can rest in between activities.
+Avoid strenuous activity for the first few days after arriving in Mexico City.
+There is less oxygen in the air because of the high altitude, which can cause fatigue regardless of your physical fitness level.
+This is one of the major causes of high altitude sickness in Mexico City.

 Take medication